Minimum Wages in Concentrated Labor Markets: Minimum Wage Effects

-where the outcome variable $Y$ refers to either average daily earnings or employment in establishment $j$ for year $t$, $w^{min}$ is the prevailing minimum wage in sector $s$, $H\!H\!I$ is the respective Herfindahl-Hirschman Index, $X$ is the set of control variables, $\delta_{j}$ and $\zeta_{zt}$ are fixed effects, and $\epsilon$ is the error term.\footnote{For the sake of simplicity, the notation in (\ref{eq:4}) disregards that minimum wages differ regionally in some sectors.
-If so, minimum wages are usually set differently for West Germany, East Germany, and the City of Berlin.
-In the security sector for 2011-2013, minimum wages vary by federal state.} Specifically, I infer establishment responses to minimum wages from regressing the logarithm of the outcome variable on the logarithm of the current minimum wage in the sector.
-To test the moderating role of labor market concentration, I add an interaction effect with HHI for the labor market in which the establishment is operating.
-Thus, the estimate for the minimum wage elasticity on earnings or employment, as a function of HHI, reads: $\hat{\eta}^{\,Y}_{w^{min}} \,=\, \hat{\alpha} + \hat{\beta} \cdot H\!H\!I $.
-Standard errors are clustered at the labor-market level.
+where the outcome variable $Y$ refers to either average daily wages or employment in firm $j$ for year $t$, $w^{min}$ is the prevailing minimum wage in sector $s$ and federal state $r$, $H\!H\!I$ is the respective Herfindahl-Hirschman Index, $X$ is the set of control variables, $\delta_{j}$ and $\zeta_{zt}$ are firm and commuting-zone-by-year fixed effects, and $\epsilon$ is the error term.\footnote{The notation in (\ref{eq:5}) highlights that minimum wages differ regionally in some sectors.
+If so, minimum wages are set differently for West Germany and East Germany, or by federal state.} Specifically, I regress the logarithm of the outcome variable on the logarithm of the current minimum wage level in the sector.
+To infer a potentially moderating role of labor market concentration, I augment this specification with an interaction effect between the minimum wage levels and HHI for the labor market in which the firm is operating.
+Thus, the estimate for the minimum wage elasticity on wages or employment, as a function of HHI, reads: $\hat{\eta}^{\,Y}_{w^{min}} \,=\, \hat{\alpha} + \hat{\beta} \cdot H\!H\!I $.
+Standard errors are clustered at the sector-by-federal-state level.

-As in Section \ref{sec:6}, I successively include establishment fixed effects, year fixed effects, and year-by-commuting-zone fixed effects in a first, second, and third specification of (\ref{eq:4}) to absorb unobserved time-invariant heterogeneity and local shocks. \citet{HaucapEtAl2011} and \citet{BachmannEtAl2014} discuss strategic behavior of unions and employer associations under the possibility of coverage extension for CBAs in Germany.
-Hence, in a fourth and baseline specification, I address potential endogeneity in minimum wage legislation using a set of sectoral control variables: the sectoral share of establishments subject to CBAs and the logarithm of employment by sector and territory (i.e., by West Germany, East Germany, and the City of Berlin).
+As in Section \ref{sec:6}, I successively include firm fixed effects, year fixed effects, and commuting-zone-by-year fixed effects in a first, second, and third specification of (\ref{eq:5}) to absorb unobserved time-invariant heterogeneity between employers and local supply or demand shocks.\footnote{Note that, unlike in Equation (\ref{eq:2}), I cannot control for industry-by-year fixed effects in the minimum wage regressions because minimum wages are essentially set at this level.} \citet{HaucapEtAl2011} and \citet{BachmannEtAl2014} discuss strategic behavior of unions and employer associations under the possibility of coverage extension for CBAs in Germany.
+Hence, in a fourth and baseline specification, I address potential endogeneity of the minimum wage level using a set of sectoral control variables: the sectoral share of firms subject to CBAs and the logarithm of sectoral employment.
 In the spirit of \citet{AllegrettoEtAl2011}, I further control for sector-specific linear time trends to grasp heterogeneous paths of growth in the outcome variable.